 - Disruptive Battery Corp created for the purposes of accelerating a manganese thesis as it relates to fuel cells and stored energy

 - Manganese X expects to receive monthly dividends from Mountain Springs Oil and Gas Limited.

 The Manganese Market

 EV sales are expected to increase from $1.1 million in 2017 to $11 million in 2025.
 Solar panels are following a similar curve at around 50 percent growth each year.
 This surge in demand is expected to translate into increased demand for manganese as battery makers and end-users look for alternatives to using cobalt.
 Additionally, 90 percent of the world’s available manganese is used in steel production, making it a valuable metal in multiple industries.

 “It is management’s opinion that the price trend of manganese as well as the value-added products derived from manganese such as electrolytic manganese dioxide may continue to be robust due to the increased demand especially from lithium-ion battery storage units specifically for electric vehicles,” said Manganese X CEO Martin Kepman.

 Battery Hill Property

-The Battery Hill property is located five kilometers northwest of the town of Woodstock, New Brunswick, one of Canada’s top mining jurisdictions and among the top ten in the world, according to Fraser Institute’s annual mining survey.
+The Battery Hill property is located five kilometers northwest of the town of Woodstock, New Brunswick.
+The region is one of Canada’s top mining jurisdictions and among the top ten in the world, according to Fraser Institute’s annual mining survey.
 In June 2016, Manganese X signed an option agreement with Globex to earn a 100-percent interest in the 1,228-hectare property.
 Existing infrastructure includes road access to the property, close proximity to major highways and railway and available energy and water sources.

-The Woodstock area was once home to an iron-manganese mine in operation for nearly 40 years beginning in 1848 supplying high quality material for use in the amour plating of Britain’s Royal Navy gun-boats.
+The Woodstock area was once home to an iron-manganese mine in operation for nearly 40 years beginning in 1848 that supplied high quality material for use in the armour plating of Britain’s Royal Navy gun-boats.

 KPM concept study